Is Inflation in Pakistan a Monetary Phenomenon?

 https://doi.org/10.30541/v45i2pp.213-220Abstract

 The paper finds that an increase in money supply over the long-run results in a higher rate of inflation and thus provides support for the quantity theory of money.
 It establishes that inflation is essentially a monetary phenomenon.
 However, the money supply does not instantly influence the price levels; the impact of money supply on inflation has a considerable lag of about 9 months.
 While the study shows that the money supply works through the system in less than a year, it also points out that the system takes rather long to converge to equilibrium if shocks appear in any of the three variables, viz., GDP, money supply, and prices.
-JEL classification: N15, E31, E51 Keywords: Growth, Inflation, Money Supply, QTM
+JEL classification: N15, E31, E51 Keywords: Growth, Inflation, Money Supply, QTMDownloads

 Published